 - Initialize the SPBRGH:SPBRG registers for the appropriate baud rate.
-Set or clear the BRG16 bit, as required, to achieve the desired baud rate. - Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC. - If interrupts are desired, set enable bit TXIE. - If 9-bit transmission is desired, set bit TX9. - Enable the transmission by setting bit TXEN. - If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - 7.
-Start transmission by loading data to the TXREG register. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are
+Set or clear the BRG16 bit, as required, to achieve the desired baud rate. - 2.
+Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC. - If the signal from the CK pin is to be inverted, set the TXCKP bit.
+If the signal from the DT pin is to be inverted, set the RXDTP bit. - 4.
+If interrupts are desired, set enable bit TXIE. - If 9-bit transmission is desired, set bit TX9. - 6.
+Enable the transmission by setting bit TXEN. - 7.
+If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - 8.
+Start transmission by loading data to the TXREG register. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.